 Animal Control Officer

-The Portsmouth ACO works a part time schedule and can be reached at (603) 610-7441.
-Please leave a message and she will contact you during her scheduled hours.
+The Portsmouth Animal Control Officer can be reached at (603) 610-7441.
+Please leave a message and she will contact you at her earliest convenience.

 Frequently Asked Questions:

 What are the hunting rules and regulations in the State of N.H.?

 The Animal Control Officer is responsible for enforcing State Laws and local Ordinances pertaining to the welfare and control of domestic, exotic and wild animals.
 The Animal Control Officer is also considered the local Rabies Control Authority and handles many wild animals, which have been reported to be sick or injured.